link1905/system-design-101/content/docs/system-administration/system-protection/data-security.md

   problem: Failed to subscribe the service
   |||
 }
-c -> a: Remove personal identifiers
+c -> a: Remove identifiers
 ```

 This approach not only reduces the attack surface, making unauthorized access more difficult,